Admit it. You’ve wished you had a Mind Palace like Sherlock Holmes.

 Because let’s face it.
 Wouldn’t it be amazing if you could turn your brain into a Mind Palace App?

-Or “pimp your memory,” as this Mind Palace article puts it?
+Or “pimp your memory,” as some people have put it?

 Well, you can.
 And you should.